drslmw/paqr_SC22/README.md

 sh test_paqr_batch.sh
 ```

+NOTE: The MAGMA version used is `2.5.0`.

-##4) ScaLAPACK
+## 4) ScaLAPACK

 The following "module load" are examples only.
-This only highlights that cmake, mkl and openmpi should be present in the environment.
+This only highlights that cmake, MKL and Open-MPI should be present in the environment.

 ```
 tar xzf paqr_scalapack.tar.gz